tadeu-dutra/string-search-app/README.md

     ```bash
     npm test -- --coverage
     ```

+### Test Coverage

+The following tests are executed:

+- should return index and display success message when string is found
+- should return -1 and display error message when string is not found
+- should handle case-insensitive search correctly
+- should display error message and return -1 for empty input
+- should display error message and return -1 for non-string input
+- should find substring at the start of the text
+- should find substring at the end of the text

 - If you encounter issues with Jest and ES modules, ensure your `package.json` includes `"type": "module"` or configure Jest’s `moduleNameMapper` as needed.